How to Care for Newborn Umbilical Cord at Home

 When to Call the Pediatrician

+This is where proper newborn belly button care also means trusting your gut.
 If you’re unsure whether the fussiness is related to the cord, you might like What to Do When Your Baby Won’t Stop Crying.

 Bath Time While the Cord Is Still Attached